calliope-project/calliope/doc/user/ref_advanced_func.rst

                     carrier_ratios.carrier_out_2.heat: 0.8

-2. Air source heat pump
+Air source heat pump
+^^^^^^^^^^^^^^^^^^^^

-The output energy from the heat pump can be _either_ heat or coolth, simulating a heat pump that can be useful in both summer and winter.
+The output energy from the heat pump can be *either* heat or cooling, simulating a heat pump that can be useful in both summer and winter.
 For each unit of electricity input, one unit of output is produced.
-Within this one unit of carrier_out, there can be a combination of heat and coolth.
-Heat is produced with a COP of 5, coolth with a COP of 3.
-If only heat were produced in a timestep, 5 units of it would be available in carrier_out; similarly 3 units for coolth.
-In a timestep, both heat and coolth might be produced, e.g. 2.5 units heat + 1.5 units coolth = 1 unit carrier_out.
+Within this one unit of ``carrier_out``, there can be a combination of heat and cooling.
+Heat is produced with a COP of 5, cooling with a COP of 3.
+If only heat were produced in a timestep, 5 units of it would be available in carrier_out; similarly 3 units for cooling.
+In another timestep, both heat and cooling might be produced with e.g. 2.5 units heat + 1.5 units cooling = 1 unit of carrier_out.

 .. figure:: images/conversion_plus_ahp.*